jadeblaquiere/ecclib/README.md

 Once you have installed the underlying C libraries you can install the python API interface.
 This interface is only tested with python3.
-The python API can be installed with commands like:
+The python API can be installed (and tested) with commands like:

 ```
 $ sudo pip3 install --upgrade .
 $ python3 ./tests/pytest_field.py
 $ python3 ./tests/pytest_ecurve.py
+$ python3 ./tests/pytest_ecpoint.py
 ```